ColtonSilvaonKnoxKontor/OPL-Game-Compatibility-List/README.md

 # OPL PS2 Game Compatibility List
 This is a github repository that contains lists of compatible PS2 games using USB on OPL.
+For HDD/SMB, refer to other sources.

 # How to add a game list here?
 You may use `formatter.cpp`, a c++ program that will automatically format a table data for you with easy to input function.
 These lists follow alphabetical sorting order from first numeric and letter.